-A request for concept plan approval to create six lots on properties located at 5713 and 5715 Maudina Avenue, at the southern terminus of Bellmore Avenue, zoned One and Two-Family Residential (R6) (1.44 acres).
+A request for concept plan approval to create six lots on properties located at 5713 and 5715 Maudina Avenue, at the southern terminus of Bellmore Avenue, zoned R6 (1.44 acres), requested by Dale & Associates, applicant; Henry. & Sarah.
+Hood owners.

-Staff recommends deferral to the January 12, 2023, Planning Commission meeting.
+Staff Recommendation: Defer to the January 12, 2023, Planning Commission meeting.